 - Going back on-track.
 Being a manager as i said earlier is a completely different sphere of work, you need high-level knowledge about everything IT-related but it’s not engineering, i’m not put together solutions or doing research which is what i really enjoy, i have side tracked from my own path and i need to get back to it soon.

 Challenges (or Cons if you will)

 As for any major decision in life, changing jobs regardless of the nature of the position, comes with challenges, i wouldn’t say they are cons unless you are over 50, which i’m not, therefore i don’t see these as blockers but as challenges to sort out.

 - In IT being over 30 is already seen as “being old”.
 Sad but true, i’m also a hiring manager for my team and i barely look at resumes of people over 30 for more than 15 seconds unless i find the keywords i’m looking for.

-- Recruiters and hiring managers at other companies will always ask why you quitted a manager position and if you are okay with being an individual contributor.
-Fact, this has happened to me in the past, prospective employers being too worried that i may be looking to lead or manage instead of doing a basic tech job.
+- Recruiters and hiring managers at other companies will always ask why you quit a manager position and if you are really okay with being an individual contributor.
+Fact, this has happened to me in the past, prospective employers being too worried that i may be looking to lead or manage instead of doing a regular tech job.

 - Your tech skills are kind of lukewarm.
 Not a surprise, not doing the hardcore daily IT tasks your team does it’s expected that those CLI commands are not so fresh in your memory, some time off is needed just to prepare yourself and warm up for tech interviews.